 Whether he’s crafting the latest Breakwater Original or directing an international branded documentary series, Proudfoot leads a diverse team of dedicated artists, craftspeople, technologists, and business people across a variety of pre-, post-, and physical production spectrums at the studio and around the globe, very much in the model of the original studio system.
-Proudfoot is highly sought-after for telling emotionally-moving and easily shareable stories in a short-form documentary style that combines the best of premium Hollywood filmmaking.
-In 2018, Proudfoot partnered with Gigi Pritzker and Clint Kisker’s MWM to make Breakwater Studios one of the first venture-backed branded content studios.
+Proudfoot is highly sought-after for telling emotionally moving and easily shareable stories in a short-form documentary style that combines the best of premium Hollywood filmmaking.
+In 2018, Proudfoot partnered with Gigi Pritzker’s Madison Wells to make Breakwater Studios one of the first venture-backed branded content studios.

 In addition to a long list of awards and distinctions, festival successes, and placement on television shows, such as Oprah’s Super Soul Sunday, Breakwater won an Emmy for the PBS documentary Montage: Great Film Composers and the Piano.
-In 2019, Proudfoot’s short documentary, The King of Fish and Chips, was a front-page feature as a New York Times Op-Doc.
-His original film, That’s My Jazz, had its world premiere at the Tribeca Film Festival, and his branded film, The Youngest Captain, won a 2019 Webby Award.
-His work has also received seven coveted Vimeo Staff Picks for films That’s My Jazz, ink&paper, The Ox, Turns, Why This Road: Dan Portelance, Kunstglaser, and Still Here, made with Annapurna Pictures.
-He lives in Los Angeles with his fiancé Grace and dog, Dumpling.
+His original film, That’s My Jazz, had its world premiere at the Tribeca Film Festival and won a James Beard Award.
+His work has also received eight Vimeo Staff Picks.